mapbox/node-s2/API.md

 ## latLngRect.area() -> number

+Returns the surface area of this rectangle on the unit sphere.

 ## latLngRect.center() -> latlng

+Return the center of the rectangle in latitude-longitude space (in general this is not the center of the region on the sphere).

 ## latLngRect.size() -> latlng

 ## latLngRect.getVertex(n:number) -> s2.S2LatLng

+Return the k-th vertex of the rectangle (k = 0,1,2,3) in CCW order.

 ## latLngRect.getCapBound() -> s2.S2Cap